peter-mghendi/karata/README.md

 - Players may choose to enable a one or two card "fine" for invalid moves.
 - Fines are off by default and enabled on a per-game basis.
 - The winner is the first player to discard all of theiir cards while on "last card" status.
-- A player cannot enter "last card" status while in possesion of an Ace, "Bomb", Jack or King
+- A player cannot enter "last card" status while in possesion of an Ace, "Bomb", Jack or King.
-- Any number of Aces is valid, but three or four aces have have no special effects.

 ### Aces
 - Ace of Spades equals two regular Aces.